 Youth Social Marketing Toolkit

-In an effort to increase primary prevention to prevent STD transmission and unintended pregnancies, the California Family Health Council, Infertility Prevention Project, and the California STD/HIV Prevention Training Center, have teamed up to create a web-based Youth Social Marketing Toolkit (YSMT).
+In an effort to increase primary prevention to prevent STD transmission and unintended pregnancies, Essential Access Health (formerly the California Family Health Council), Infertility Prevention Project, and the California STD/HIV Prevention Training Center, have teamed up to create a web-based Youth Social Marketing Toolkit (YSMT).
 It is a step-by-step guide to help community groups with limited financial resources develop a social marketing campaign for youth and young adults.

 Teen Pregnancy and the Achievement Gap Among Urban Minority Youth